PlumpMath/client/README.md

 ## How to compile

-Clone this repository and open it in Visual Studio or MonoDevelop.
+Clone this repository and open it in Visual Studio ~~or MonoDevelop~~.
 Then press the F5 key and you will find it in <Repo>/Yggdrasil/bin/Debug/

 *Have a nice day :)*